awesomemotive/wp101plugin/readme.txt

 Selectively choose which tutorial videos are shown, and even embed your own custom videos!

-NEW!
-Now includes a complete set of tutorial videos for the WordPress SEO Plugin by Yoast, provided that plugin is also installed on the site.
+Plus, the WP101 Plugin also includes a complete set of tutorial videos for the WordPress SEO Plugin by Yoast, provided that plugin is also installed on the site.
 Videos for other popular plugins coming soon!

 == Installation ==